crdoconnor/strictyaml/docs/why-not/toml.md

-In [this example of a StrictYAML story](https://github.com/crdoconnor/strictyaml/blob/master/hitch/story/map.story) and [its equivalent serialized TOML](https://github.com/crdoconnor/strictyaml/blob/master/hitch/story/map.toml) the latter ends up [spending **50% more**](https://www.goodreads.com/quotes/775257-my-point-today-is-that-if-we-wish-to-count) in character terms to represent the exact same data.
+In [this example of a StrictYAML story](https://github.com/crdoconnor/strictyaml/blob/master/hitch/story/map.story) and [its equivalent serialized TOML](https://github.com/crdoconnor/strictyaml/blob/master/hitch/story/map.toml) the latter ends up [spending](https://www.goodreads.com/quotes/775257-my-point-today-is-that-if-we-wish-to-count) **50% more** characters to represent the exact same data.

-This is largely due to the decision to have the full name of every key being associated with every value, but is also partly due to the large numbers of syntactic cruft - quotation marks and square brackets dominate whereas in the YAML example they are absent.
+This is largely due to the design decision to have the full name of every key being associated with every value, but is also partly due to the large numbers of syntactic cruft - quotation marks and square brackets dominate whereas in the YAML example they are unnecessary.

-Shortening program length, all other things being equal, [reduces the number of bugs significantly](https://blog.codinghorror.com/diseconomies-of-scale-and-lines-of-code/) because maintenance becomes easier and deriving intent from the code becomes clearer.
+Shortening program lengths, all other things being equal, [reduces the number of bugs significantly](https://blog.codinghorror.com/diseconomies-of-scale-and-lines-of-code/) because maintenance becomes easier and deriving intent from the code becomes clearer.
-What goes for turing complete code also applies to "configuration" code.
+What goes for turing complete code also applies to configuration code.

 ## 1. TOML's hierarchies are difficult to infer from syntax alone